lmammino/loige.co/content/posts/2018-11-08_emerging-javascript-pattern-multiple-return-values/index.md

 }
 ```

 Note that here we are using another syntactic sugar from ES2015 (Enhanced object literal syntax) that allows us to define objects very concisely.
-Prior to ES2015 we would have needed to change the return statement to `{quotient: quotient, remainder: remainder}`.
+Prior to ES2015, we would have defined the return statement as `{quotient: quotient, remainder: remainder}`.

 With this approach we will be able to use our `intDiv` function as follows: